svendula/MultiRankS/README.md

+# MultiRankS

+MultiRankS is a tool for estimating the underlying signal from multiple ranked lists.
+It takes a matrix of ranks as an input, where rankers are in columns and ranked objects in rows.
+It outputs an estimated real vector of signal for each object.
+These signals are responsible for the rankings in a sense that they are the true values that the rankers intended to rank.
+The tools also calculates the standard errors of the signal estimates using either Metropolis-Hastings or adaptive MCMC optimisation.

+For more details of the method, please refer to

-# A novel method for estimating the common signals for consensus across multiple ranked lists
-Švendová, Vendula, and Michael G. Schimek.
-Computational Statistics & Data Analysis (2017). http://www.sciencedirect.com/science/article/pii/S0167947317301056
+Švendová, Vendula, and Michael G. Schimek (2017).
+A novel method for estimating the common signals for consensus across multiple ranked lists. *Computational Statistics & Data Analysis*, Volume 115, pp 122-135. http://www.sciencedirect.com/science/article/pii/S0167947317301056

 Here the source code and genomic application data and results are provided, under the terms of the LGPLv3 [`license`](https://github.com/svendula/MultiRankS/blob/master/LICENSE).